andreipfeiffer/css-in-js/README.md

 Didn't manage to start it with Next.js + TypeScript.
 The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) uses an older version of Next.js.

 The solution is not that popular, but it used `.css` extraction with colocated styles.

+### Otion

+Looks promising, atomic css and light-weight.
+It has a working [Next.js example](https://github.com/kripod/otion/tree/main/packages/example-nextjs), but we didn't consider it because it lacks any documentation.

 ### Styletron